Remigiusz Serwa, PhD

 All users (internal or external) intending to submit samples for the measurement at the PCF IMol PAS are first requested to submit a brief proteomic experiment description via an online submission form.

 Proposals submitted via the online form will be evaluated and the information regarding the acceptance or rejection will be sent within 14 days by the PCF IMol PAS staff to the e-mail address provided in the form.

 In case of acceptance, the user will be invited to a remote meeting.
 During this meeting the most optimal analytical strategy is agreed as well as the involvement of PCF IMol PAS Staff and the estimated cost of services, calculated based on the Pricelist.
-A twenty-minute consultation per dataset is included in the measurement price.
+A twenty-minute consultation per dataset is free.
 This time is sufficient to discuss most experiments.
-Consultations for more complex experiments, which may need beyond 20 min, will be considered as an additional service, charged based on the current pricelist.
+Consultations for more complex experiments, which may need beyond 20 min, will be considered as an additional service, charged based on the current price list.

 Before the samples are handed over, the user needs to agree to cover the cost of services by signing a purchase order form sent by the PCF IMol PAS Staff following the consultation.
 The form needs to be signed, scanned and emailed back to the address it was sent from.

-Users can request bespoke sample preparation trainings.
+Users can request bespoke sample preparation training.
 The cost is estimated based on specific needs of the user.

 Results and Payment

 Upon completion of services users will be provided with results (in the form agreed during the remote meeting, see regulation 11).
 We aim to deliver the results within 21 days, counting from the day the samples are received by the PCF IMol PAS Staff.

 Within two weeks of the completion of services, users will be emailed (to the address provided in the online interest submission form) invoices.
 Upon request, original invoice documents will be sent by mail (Poczta Polska).

 Data storage & security